nitreojs/puregram/packages/puregram/README.md

 { parse_mode: HTML }
 ```

-final API request will look like this:
+final api request will look like this:

 ```js
 const message = `some ${HTML.bold('bold')} and ${HTML.italic('italic')} here`